A trajectory of curiosity

 WIG boat of the future.

-vehicle are due to the Coanda effect whereby the outflow of the
+to the Coanda effect whereby the outflow of the propeller above

-propeller above the wing entrains onto the upper surface of the
+the wing entrains onto the upper surface of the wing, hence,

-wing, hence, due to the Bernoulli effect, provides extreme lift
+due to the Bernoulli effect, provides extreme lift to the wing

 - In his videos, 1 and